 The tests shall be carried out by means of a urine sample, except for circumstances in which it is not possible to take such a sample.
 The tests shall be administered in accordance with scientifically accepted analytical procedures and following appropriate chain of custody procedures, so that the privacy of the employee may be protected as provided for under the Mandatory Guidelines for Federal Workplace Drug Testing Program.
 The sample shall not be submitted to any type of test other than that which is strictly necessary for the detection of controlled substances.
-There shall be no on-site observer while the employee or the candidate for employment provides the urine sample; but, one person shall take the sample handed by the employee or the candidate for employment at the exact moment that he/she comes out of the site where he/she provided the sample.
-For greater reliability, the temperature of the sample shall be taken in the presence of the employee or candidate for employment who has been submitted to the test, as a measure to determine if the sample has been adulterated.
-In the event that the adulteration of a sample is determined, it shall be discarded and the employee or candidate for employment shall be requested to provide a new one.
+There shall be no on-site observer while the employee or the applicant provides the urine sample; but, one person shall take the sample handed by the employee or the applicant at the exact moment that he/she comes out of the site where he/she provided the sample.
+For greater reliability, the temperature of the sample shall be taken in the presence of the employee or applicant who has been submitted to the test, as a measure to determine if the sample has been adulterated.
+In the event that the adulteration of a sample is determined, it shall be discarded and the employee or applicant shall be requested to provide a new one, this time, in the presence of a person from the laboratory who will be of the same gender as the employee or applicant.
 If the adulteration were to continue, it shall be considered as an unjustified refusal.

 Collected specimens shall be tested by a certified laboratory.
-The laboratory shall test specimens for marijuana, cocaine, opiates, amphetamines, phencyclidine, ecstasy, barbiturates, benzodiazepines, methadone, propoxyphene, 6-acetylmorphine and Oxycodone and such other controlled substances as may be dictated by the circumstances in accordance with the requirements of applicable law.
+The laboratory shall test specimens for 6-acetylmorphine, amphetamines, barbiturates, benzodiazepines, cocaine, opiates, MDMA/MDA, methadone, oxycodone/oxymorphone, PCP (phencyclidine) and such other controlled substances as may be dictated by the circumstances in accordance with the requirements of applicable law.
 The laboratory shall first conduct a screen on the specimen.
-If the screen test is negative, the laboratory will report to UnitedHealth Group that the candidate or employee has passed the drug test.
+If the screen test is negative, the laboratory will report to UnitedHealth Group that the applicant or employee has passed the drug test.
+If the screen test is positive, the laboratory will analyze the applicant's or employee's specimen using gas chromatography/mass spectrometry.
+The laboratory will send the test results to the Medical Review Officer (MRO) (see Terms below).
 Any sample which gives a positive result shall be submitted to a second corroborative analysis by the gas chromatography / mass spectrometry (gc/ms) method.

-Only after having obtained a confirmed positive test, the laboratory will send the test results to the Medical Review Officer (MRO) (see Terms below), The MRO is responsible for ensuring the accuracy and integrity of the drug testing process.
-If a candidate or employee has a confirmed positive, adulterated, substituted or invalid drug test result (see Terms below), the MRO will contact the candidate or employee by telephone at the numbers listed on the custody and control form.
-Candidates and employees will be given the opportunity to fill out and sign a medication disclosure form.
-Candidates and employees should promptly cooperate with the MRO.
+Only after having obtained a confirmed positive test, the laboratory will send the test results to the Medical Review Officer (MRO) (see Terms below).
+The MRO is responsible for ensuring the accuracy and integrity of the drug testing process.
+If an applicant or employee has a confirmed positive, adulterated, substituted or invalid drug test result (see Terms below), the MRO will contact the applicant or employee by telephone at the numbers listed on the custody and control form.
+Applicants and employees will be given the opportunity to fill out and sign a medication disclosure form.
+Applicants and employees should promptly cooperate with the MRO.